OctaveLarose/octavelarose.github.io/_posts/2024-06-06-ast-inline-caching.md

 - ...or better: we make it so that our cache has several entries, and cache all possible receivers, so that we account for both the old and new receivers!

 What if there's so many receivers that caching is impractically expensive?
 - this is not so much of an issue in practice!
-As it turns out, a method call is rarely invoked with that many different classes: most calls are *monomorphic*, a fancy term for saying "only one possible caller"..
+As it turns out, a method call is rarely invoked with that many different classes: most calls are *monomorphic*, a fancy term for saying "only one caller met so far"..
   - We wrote a paper in 2022 on the behavior of Ruby codebases, [which you can read here](https://stefan-marr.de/downloads/dls22-kaleba-et-al-analyzing-the-run-time-call-site-behavior-of-ruby-applications.pdf), in which we observed about 98% of the call-sites in large benchmarks to be monomorphic.
 Granted this is for the Ruby language and not SOM, but since they're both highly dynamic and similar in terms of features (e.g. objects and inheritance, lambdas/closures, non-local returns), we argue they're comparable.

 - most inline caching implementations add a way to declare a callsite as *megamorphic* (fancy term for "an impractically large amount of possible callers"): if we've observed way too many receivers in the past, we stop caching and looking up entries entirely, only doing a generic lookup from now on.

 Cool.
-And those caches may as well be stored at the call sites themselves, therefore be *inline*, hence the name.
+And those caches may as well be stored at the call sites themselves, therefore be *inline*, hence the name (or so I've always assumed).

 ### inline caching in our bytecode interpreter